jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_bona_allen_shoemakers.md

   <h2>Gimmicks and Games</h2>
   <p>
     John Q. Allen masterfully blended the marketing and baseball aspects of the company and the team into clever promotions revolving around shoes.
 Mr. Allen ordered the construction of the &quot;World's Largest Shoe on Wheels,&quot; a huge replica of the company's best-selling shoe mounted the chassis of a Chevrolet.
 A publicity man would drive the Shoe Car through the town, passing out leather key chains and announcing the arrival of the baseball team.<sup>[<a href="#footnote-5">5</a>]</sup>  Each time a Shoemaker hit a home run, that player would be rewarded with a coupon for a free pair of shoes.
-Alternatively, two coupons could be cashed in for a pair of boots &mdash; a luxury in those lean years.
+Alternatively, two coupons could be cashed in for a pair of boots&mdash;a luxury in those lean years.
 When the Shoemakers threw a shutout, the pitcher, catcher, and manager would each receive coupons.
 The Bona Allen company increased the challenge and brought added attention to the games by loudly promising a free pair of their Victor-5's to each member of any team that could defeat his Shoemakers.<sup>[<a href="#footnote-6">6</a>]</sup>
   </p>

   <p>
     Most opposing players shuffled home in their old shoes.
-The Bona Allens maintained their first-year success, capping off the 1934 season by winning two of three ball games from the highly-regarded Atlanta Crackers of the Southern Association<sup>[<a href="#footnote-7">7</a>]</sup> &mdash; a Double A league (which was the highest minor league classification at the time).
+The Bona Allens maintained their first-year success, capping off the 1934 season by winning two of three ball games from the highly-regarded Atlanta Crackers of the Southern Association<sup>[<a href="#footnote-7">7</a>]</sup>&mdash;a Double A league (which was the highest minor league classification at the time).
   </p>

   <p>